leolanese/leolanese/README.md

 <div align="left">

-  # My History in the console.log:
+  # My History in the console.log 💻:
 <p>

-   **Over the course of my 15+ professional journey, I have been fortunate to reside and work in diverse countries and cultures, including: `Argentina`, `Spain`, `Germany`, and `United Kingdom` these days.
-These experiences have not only enriched my understanding of global dynamics, but have also allowed me to forge meaningful connections with individuals from diverse backgrounds.
-Additionally, I have had the distinct honor of presenting at prestigious JavaScript conferences worldwide, contributing as a reviewer for Angular books, and actively engaging with the vibrant JS community when invited for conferences.
-These endeavors have undoubtedly solidified my expertise in this dynamic field as a Developer but also as a Team player.**
+Over the course of my 15+ year professional journey 🕰️, I have been fortunate to reside and work in diverse countries and cultures, including: Argentina 🇦🇷, Spain 🇪🇸, Germany 🇩🇪, and the United Kingdom 🇬🇧 these days.
+These experiences have not only enriched my understanding of global dynamics 🌍, but have also allowed me to forge meaningful connections with individuals from diverse backgrounds 🤝.

+Additionally, I have had the distinct honor of presenting at prestigious JavaScript conferences worldwide 🎤, contributing as a reviewer for Angular books 📚, and actively engaging with the vibrant JS community when invited for conferences 🚀.
+These endeavors have undoubtedly solidified my expertise in this dynamic field—not just as a Developer 💻, but also as a Team Player 👥.
 </p>

 <p>
+🎯 My Mission <br />
-  My mission: Problem-solving.
-Dive in, tackling issues directly and avoiding unnecessary complexities.
+Problem-solving 🛠️: Dive in, tackle issues directly, and avoid unnecessary complexities.

-  My philosophy: Software Engineer is about provide a solution for a problem using tech.
+🧠 My Philosophy <br />
+Software Engineering 💻 is about providing solutions ✅ to problems ❓ through technology 🌐.
 </p>